On-Condition Maintenance Using P-F Interval or Failure Detection Threshold (FDT)

 The following data set shows the thickness measurement over time at different inspection times.
 The failure times for each observed unit were also recorded (if the failures are not actually observed, they can be estimated using degradation analysis).
 The figure below shows the measurements (in months) entered in the degradation analysis folio.

 The first step in this analysis is to specify a degradation model to use to fit the observed data.
 For this type of failure mode, it was determined that the exponential degradation model is an appropriate model (the choice of degradation model comes from a physics of failure understanding of how the degradation of the performance/quality progresses over time).
 After the parameters of the degradation model are calculated for each of the observed units, the models can be used to estimate the times that correspond to the warning limit of thickness.
 This is done by setting the Critical Degradation field on the Main page of the control panel to 3.5.
 Using the fitted degradation model, the time values equivalent to the warning limit of thickness are calculated.
-(To see these time values, after calculating, click the ... icon in the Degradation Results frame on the control panel and view the Extrapolated Failure-Suspension tab in the Results window.)
+(To see these time values, after calculating, click the ... icon in the Degradation Results area of the control panel and view the Extrapolated Failure-Suspension tab in the Results window.)
 A plot of degradation versus time with the failure thickness and warning limit labeled is shown next.

 Table 1 summarizes the estimated "P" and "F" times in addition to the P-F interval or FDT values for each observed unit.
 The P-F interval or FDT values for each observed unit use the following equations: